687vex/awesome-vex/README.md

 ## Scouting

-- [VEX Database](http://vexdb.io/) - Versdatabase for pre-competition scouting.
-You can search any team in existence and all of their stats, and the API is easy to use and well documented.

-## Scouting

 - [VexDB](https://vexdb.io/) - Most up-to-date database for viewing information about VEX teams and events.
 Includes an API whuch is easy to use and well documented.

 ## ENB